szeweq/mc-repack/README.md

 # MC-Repack
-An experimental repacking tool for Minecraft mods to optimize size and loading speed of mods.
+A repacking tool for Minecraft mods to optimize size and loading speed of mods.

 ## Features
 - Minifying JSON files, using `serde-json`